Suuns: History

 Suuns and Jerusalem in My Heart released their self-titled album worldwide on April 14, 2015, and announced tour and festival dates.
 An Exclaim! interview states, "Recorded over a week in November 2012, the tracks mixed the strengths of both bands: the Eastern modes and drones plus the Arabic vocal delivered by Moumneh, and the keyboard arpeggios and incisive guitars of Suuns' Shemie and Joe Yarmush."

 In May 2015 the band began recording Hold/Still in Dallas, Texas with producer John Congleton.
 During the three-week recording session, Congleton encouraged the band to capture flawless live takes of each track, without use of overdubs.
 The album includes songs that the band had been working on for several years but never showed up on previous albums, including "Translate" and "Infinity".
 It was released on April 15, 2016, via Secretly Canadian.

-In November 2016, the band also curates their own program during the tenth Anniversary Edition of Le Guess Who?
+In November 2016, the band also curated their own program during the tenth Anniversary Edition of Le Guess Who?
 Festival in Utrecht, The Netherlands.
-This curated program includes performances by amongst others Pauline Oliveros, Alessandro Cortini, Patrick Higgins and Jerusalem in My Heart.
+This curated program included performances by amongst others Pauline Oliveros, Alessandro Cortini, Patrick Higgins and Jerusalem in My Heart.

 On October 30, 2020, the band released their EP, Fiction, via Secret City and Joyful Noise Recordings.

 On September 3, 2021, the band released The Witness through Joyful Noise Recordings internationally and on Secret City Records in Canada.
 It is the follow-up full-length to 2018's Felt.
 On June 9, 2021, The Fader premiered the first single and video for "Witness Protection".
 Pitchfork hailed it as a breakthrough album for the group.

 O'Neill appears on Charlotte Cornfield's album Highs in the Minuses and on Cedric Noel's LP Hangtime.